Can I add central air to my home?

 I bought a home; how can I tell how old my HVAC is?

 An HVAC appliance, whether a furnace or a boiler, will have a sticker on it from the manufacturer that provides make and model info; this includes when the appliance was built and likely installed.
 You can reasonably expect that your appliance will last 10-15 years before requiring replacement.
-Whether your system is newer or older, it is very important to have it serviced regularly!
-Hurley & David services all makes and models; if you join our Comfort Club you can enjoy priority service scheduling as well as discounts on related parts and labor.
+Whether your system is newer or older, it is very important to have regular HVAC maintenance!
+Hurley & David services all makes and models; if you join our Comfort Club you can enjoy priority HVAC service scheduling as well as discounts on related parts and labor.

-We’re planning to add an extension; what’s best way to expand existing HVAC?
+We’re planning to add an extension; what’s the best way to expand existing HVAC?

-Whether the HVAC system in your home uses duct work (hot air) or radiant piping (hot water), adding onto it is not necessarily a simple process.
+Whether the HVAC system in your home uses ductwork (hot air) or radiant piping (hot water), adding to it is not necessarily a simple process.
 Depending on how much new living space you are adding, the furnace or boiler may not have the capacity to produce the additional heat required.
-Even if it does, an HVAC system must be properly balanced to deliver heat evenly: extending the system may lead to drafty spots in other areas of the home.
+Even if it does, an HVAC system must be properly balanced to deliver heat evenly: extending the HVAC system may lead to drafty spots in other areas of the home.
 Don’t rely on anyone but a licensed HVAC technician to design a system extension!

 Fortunately, there’s an efficient alternative to extending your system when you need to add heating and cooling to a new living space: mini-split heat pump systems.
 A mini-split system, also called ductless air conditioning, is easier to install in a new living space than expanding your main system.
 They provide both heating and cooling and can be controlled by a thermostat.